 Research Study of NWS Coastal Flood Forecast Products As a follow-up to NNC’s riverine study, in 2014 NNC was awarded a research grant to study NWS’s coastal suite of flood forecast and warning products, with an emphasis on the use of emergency briefings as a communication tool.
 That grant, “They Had the Facts, Why Didn’t They Act: Understanding and Improving Public Response to NWS Coastal Flood Forecasts,” was funded through NOAA Sea Grant and the New Jersey Sea Grant Consortium and involved focus groups and surveys of New Jersey communities affected by Superstorm Sandy.
 More information, including the final report, is available at socialscience.focusonfloods.org and coastal.focusonfloods.org.
 (Funded via NOAA Award Number NA130AR4830227: R/CSAP-2-NJ, January 2, 2014.)

 Research Study of NWS Ensemble Forecast Products Through a grant to East Carolina University from NOAA’s CSTAR program, Nurture Nature Center in 2016 undertook its third social science research study of NWS Products.
 This project, “Major Risks, Uncertain Outcomes: Making Ensemble Forecasts work for Multiple Audiences,” used focus groups and surveys with residents and emergency managers in West Virginia and Maryland to understand how NWS’ Hydrologic Ensemble Forecast System works and could be improved for various audiences.
 Final report with findings can be viewed here.
 (Funded to East Carolina University via NOAA Award NA16NWS468000, May 1, 2016, with subcontract to Nurture Nature Center.)

 Other Projects: In addition to its work under these grant-funded projects, NNC has also been retained as a subcontractor under contracts funded by federal and state governments, to conduct hazard-related outreach, education and research work.
-NNC is currently working as part of a team to help the Pennsylvania Emergency Management Agency to update its State Hazard Mitigation Plan, has assisted the New Jersey Department of Environmental Protection on flood-related outreach and education in support of FEMA initiatives, and is working as part of project teams with various offices within NOAA, including the Weather Prediction Center and National Water Center, on projects to improve products and services.
+NNC has worked as part of a team to help the Pennsylvania Emergency Management Agency to update its State Hazard Mitigation Plan, has assisted the New Jersey Department of Environmental Protection on flood-related outreach and education in support of FEMA initiatives, and has worked as part of project teams with various offices within NOAA, including the Weather Prediction Center and National Water Center, on projects to improve products and services.